mkotsovoulou/ods6001a/assignments/assignment2/README.md

 # Programming Exercise 2: Conditional Execution and Exception Handling

+The purpose of this assignment is to test your understanding and application of conditional execution and user input validation.

 Enhance assignment 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.

 The code to prompt the user for input is already created for you...